 Jen Saint Jean is an Elite Masters Runner and mom of 2 girls, aged 11 and 15.
 She’s an awesome masters athlete and can run a super speedy 4:54 mile (Incredible, right?!).
 Jen has used MUTU System in her own diastasis recti recovery and is a postpartum running expert.

 Suzanne Edwards is a MUTU Pro and Postpartum Personal Trainer.
 She has done ten marathons and countless ½ marathons, 5 and 10k races, and now helps moms get back into running after having babies.
-She’s a mom of 4-year-old twins and a 22-month-old, and is also a postpartum running expert.
+She’s a mom of 4-year-old twins and a 22-month-old.

 Hit play on the videos below to hear more top tips from Jen and Suzanne on running postpartum and during pregnancy.

-First of all, and the most important part of this whole recovery process, you need to build that foundation, strength, and connection with your core, your pelvic floor, and your breath.
-That work needs to be underway before you start running.
+The most important part of this whole recovery process, you need to build that foundation, strength, and connection with your core, your pelvic floor, and your breath.
+That work needs to be underway before you start postpartum running.
 The core, the pelvic floor and the breathing work is just so huge in the beginning alongside walking and alignment work.
 If you are going to try to get back into running that should be the first thing on your mind.
 MUTU System will give you the best foundational start to get you back into running. #MUTUSoYouCan

 When Shouldn’t You Be Running Post-Baby?

 It’s important to look out for the warning signs that mean you should not be running.

 - Are you still leaking when you run?

 - Do you pee your pants when you run?

 - Is your midline is your middle squishy?